McUsr/Index-2.0/README.md

 I have no hopes about this being easy to install under cygwin or anything but since GNU autotools are used, I suppose it wont't be impossible.

-If this is your case, and you face problems, don't hesitate to take contact.
+If this is your case, and you face problems, don't hesitate to contact me (through "issues").

+Thanks to GNU autotools I have high hopes that this package will just install on other *nixes.
+If it don't, don't hesitate. ("issues"), and I'll see what I can do, swiftly!

 General prequisites
 -------------------